-Working as a nurse, shift work combined with a husband that works away, didn’t make for a great (or flexible) combo when I became a mum.
-I found the logistics of organising drop offs, pickups, sleepovers and full days of care – FULL ON.
+When I was working as a nurse, shift work and a FIFO husband didn’t make for a great (or flexible) combo alongside being a stay-at-home mom.
+I found the logistics of organising school or daycare drop-offs, pickups, sleepovers and full days of care – FULL ON.
 So full on that it lead to feeling incredibly burnt out and deciding to give up my regular nursing work altogether.

-Not to mention, that often when we decide to go back to work – we realise our salary is going to be decimated by childcare fees, which leaves us feeling like – what’s the point?
+Not to mention, that often when you decide to go back to your full-time job – you realise your salary is going to be decimated by childcare fees, which leaves you feeling like – what’s the point?

-If you’re feeling like maybe you’d like to explore working from home so you can be more flexible around your kids (and actually pocket your money instead of spending it all on childcare) then read on for some ideas that will help you dip your toe into the entrepreneurial world in mum-life.
+If you’re feeling like you want to explore working from home so you can be more flexible around your kids (and actually pocket the extra income instead of spending it all on childcare) then read on for some ideas that will help you dip your toe into the entrepreneurial world in mum-life.

 A business name and registering an ABN is essential if you are wanting to work for yourself in Australia.

 If you are wanting to create a brand, you must check for any current trademarks on the words/images you want to use in your business name and logo.
 You can do this online through IP Australia.